SuperclassesDocumented Subclasses

 The "pressed" signal

-- The gtk:gesture-click object which received the signal.
+- The gtk:gesture-click object that received the signal.

 - n